huggingface/blog/sdxl_lora_advanced_script.md

 In this blog, we'll review some of the popular practices and techniques to make your LoRA finetunes go brrr, and show how you can use them now with diffusers!

-Recap: LoRA (Low-Rank Adaptation) is a training technique for fine-tuning Stable Diffusion models by making slight adjustments to the crucial cross-attention layers where images and prompts intersect - achieving quality on par with full fine-tuned models while being much faster and requiring less compute.
+Recap: LoRA (Low-Rank Adaptation) is a fine-tuning technique for Stable Diffusion models that makes slight adjustments to the crucial cross-attention layers where images and prompts intersect.
+It achieves quality on par with full fine-tuned models while being much faster and requiring less compute.
 To learn more on how LoRAs work please see our blog post - Using LoRA for Efficient Stable Diffusion Fine-Tuning.